P5 FINAL REPORT INSTRUCTIONS

 Reference to Team Contract file (for group projects).
 You will submit the contract according to the instructions above, as a separate file, but must acknowledge that you have submitted it and provide the file name in this P1 document.
 Note: the professor has read and archived all team contracts, so this step is not necessary.

-Submit a written, preliminary proposal on T-Square.
+Submit a written, preliminary proposal on Canvas.
 One team member should submit the proposal The other members of the team should submit a statement (using the web form) stating who submitted the proposal document.

 Part B. Ask an Expert